clokai/.github/profile/README.md

 ## 👋 Introduction

-Welcome to **Clok AI**!
-We are an open, cutting-edge AI/ML community where users come together to drive core research, development, and build advanced systems ahead of the curve.
-If you are passionate about pushing the boundaries of machine learning and building next-generation technology, you are in the right place.

 **CLok AI** operates as a specialized research and development organization dedicated to creating custom neural architectures and pioneering novel training methodologies.

 ---